 - Pee pads

-- Canned cat food; specifically RAWZ and Fancy Feast pate (chopped grill, beef and turkey)
+- Canned cat food; specifically RAWZ (any flavour) and Fancy Feast pate (chopped grill, beef and turkey)

 - Interactive toys (wands, laser pointers)